-Answer: Faith is so vital to the Christian life that Scripture tells us without it, it is impossible to please God (Hebrews 11:6).
-And yet faith is such a powerful gift from God (Ephesians 2:8-9) that with just a tiny measure of it, the size of a mustard seed, Christ told His disciples they could move mountains.
+Answer: Faith is so vital to the Christian life that Scripture tells us that, without it, it is impossible to please God (Hebrews 11:6).
+Yet faith is such a powerful gift from God (Ephesians 2:8–9) Christ told His disciples that, with just a tiny measure of it, the size of a mustard seed, they could move mountains.
 So, what does it mean to have “mustard seed faith”?

 We know that this statement about moving mountains and uprooting trees by faith is not to be taken literally.
-No one can do such things, no matter how great their faith.
 The key to understanding the passages is the nature of faith, which is a gift from God.
 The power of faith reflects the omnipotent nature of the God who bestows faith on His own.
 The mustard seed is one of the tiniest seeds found in the Middle East, so the conclusion is that the amount of faith needed to do great things is very small indeed.
-Just as in the parable of the mustard seed (Matthew 13:31-32), Jesus uses rhetorical hyperbole to make the point that little is much when it comes from God.
+Just as in the parable of the mustard seed (Matthew 13:31–32), Jesus uses rhetorical hyperbole to make the point that little is much when it comes from God.
 The mustard seed in the parable grows to be a huge tree, representing the tiny beginnings of Christianity when just a few disciples began to preach and teach the gospel.
-Eventually the kingdom grew to huge proportions, encompassing the entire world and spreading over centuries.
+Eventually, the kingdom grew to huge proportions, encompassing the entire world and spreading over centuries.

 © Copyright 2002-2014 Got Questions Ministries.